microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/crosstenantaccesspolicy-list-partners.md

 ---
 title: "List partners"
 description: "Get a list of all partner configurations within a cross-tenant access policy.
-List the user synchronization policy for all partner configurations."
+You can also use the $expand parameter to list the user synchronization policy for all partner configurations."
 author: "jkdouglas"
 ms.localizationpriority: medium
 ms.prod: "identity-and-sign-in"